Anurag-Bharati/Calculator/README.md

 ## Description

-This is a Simple yet effective calculator made with Tkinter library in Python.
+This is a simple yet effective calculator made with Tkinter library in Python.
-It has a built-in note section for taking quick notes while calculating.
+It has a built-in note section for taking quick notes.
 Dark color palette is used to make the UI comfortable at night.

+Open Source code feel free to use and modify.

 ---